-In a statement linked to the balance sheet last quarter, Lyft announced the expansion of its partnership with Waymo to deploy 10 autonomous vehicles in the urban area of Phoenix, Arizona.
+In a statement matched with last quarter's financial statements, Lyft announced the expansion of its partnership with Waymo to deploy 10 autonomous vehicles in the Phoenix, Arizona urban area.
 This will mean that a user no longer has to join a test program, but can freely book his ride on a driverless taxi.

 Strategic collaboration between car manufacturers, technology companies and transportation services will be crucial: Ford is working with Volkswagen, Nvidia with Mercedes and Toyota.

-Convenience in terms of energy will also translate into precise choices in terms of transport, and in 5 years it will be more convenient to subscribe to a private transport service with autonomous electric vehicles than to buy (and maintain) a vehicle.
+The convenience in terms of energy will translate into precise choices also in terms of transport, and within 5 years it will be cheaper to subscribe to a private transport service with autonomous electric vehicles than to buy (and maintain) an own vehicle.

 Car format boom

 Today the average travel on an autonomous taxi is 90% of a passenger plus a driver: what need will there be for large vehicles like the present ones?

 Small electric and autonomous modules with two or three seats and a boot will be a standard and will satisfy the vast majority of requests.
 Larger vehicles will affect mass public transport at low cost.
 Lightweight scooters, scooters (or the healthy, old walk) will cover the smallest journeys.
 By 2024 we will see the spread of an unimaginable range of formats for vehicles capable of covering every distance.

 Light parcel deliveries with drones activated in at least one city